Hamsini06/Hamsini06/README.md

 ---
 <h2 align = "left">Hi there 👋 This is Hamsini</h2>
-I am currently working as an associate software developer.
+I am currently working as a software developer.

 My tech stack includes:
 - Full stack development